Professor Klaus Bosselmann

-Klaus Bosselmann has been teaching in the areas of public international law, European law, constitutional law, jurisprudence and comparative and international environmental law.
-His research focus is on the conceptual and international dimensions of environmental law and governance.
-He is particularly interested in sustainability ethics with respect to climate change, biodiversity, justice, human rights, legislation, democracy and international law.
+Klaus Bosselmann has been teaching in the areas of public international law, European law, global environmental law and governance, and environmental constitutionalism.
+His research focus is on conceptual, international and comparative dimensions of environmental law and governance.
+He is particularly interested in ecological approaches to law and governance.

 Klaus has been the Director of the New Zealand Centre for Environmental Law since its establishment in 1999.
-As Chair of the Ethics Specialist Group of the IUCN World Commission on Environmental Law, he currently coordinates a number of international research collaborations in the area of sustainability law and governance.
-Klaus also has an active role in projects and annual conferences of the Global Ecological Integrity Group and several other professional networks.
-He has authored or edited 25 books on environmental law, political ecology, and sustainability law and governance; his numerous articles appeared in many of the world’s leading law journals.
-In 2009, he was the Inaugural Winner of the Senior Scholarship Prize of the IUCN Academy of Environmental Law, the global body of environmental law scholars.
+He is Chair of the IUCN World Commission on Environmental Law (WCEL) Ethics Specalist Group, Chair of the Steering Committee of the Ecological Law and Governance Association (ELGA), Co-Chair of the Global Ecological Integrity Group (GEIG), and executive member of several other professional networks including Sustainable Aotearoa New Zealand (SANZ) and the New Zealand Centre of Global Studies (NZCGS).
+Klaus has authored or edited 30 books on environmental law and political ecology, a number of which have been translated into multiple languages; his articles appeared in many of the world’s leading law journals.
+For his pioneering work on ecological law, he has received numerous awards including the Inaugural Senior Scholarship Prize of the IUCN Academy of Environmental Law.

 Research | Current

 - International and Comparative Environmental Law

 - NZ constitutional development